Committees

 Chair: Anne K. Bowling

-The solo and small law firm practice committee is designed to provide sole practitioners and those in small law firms with a forum to discuss their practice, to discuss the day to day challenges facing today’s solo/small law firm practitioners, and to address how other solo/small firms are meeting current challenges.
+The Solo and Small Law Firm Practice Committee is designed to provide sole practitioners and those in small law firms with a forum to discuss their practice, to discuss the day to day challenges facing today’s solo/small law firm practitioners, and to address how other solo/ small firms are meeting current challenges.
 Topics include business development, law practice management, technology, practice area focus/specialization, human resources, and CLE programming – among others.
 Members of the committee enjoy a unique opportunity to network and to build and develop their practice.

-Board Liaison: Kara M. Addelman
+Chair: Kara M. Addelman

 The Surrogate’s Court Committee meets monthly to discuss topics of interest that affect Surrogate’s practice.
 The Committee provides educational seminars on trust and estate issues as well as an annual Noonday Lecture.
 In addition, the Liaison subcommittee meets with Erie County Surrogate Acea Mosey and her court staff throughout the year to address issues of importance in Surrogate’s practice.